ntdu/leaderboard/README.md

 #### Assumptions

-1. Allow submit after each question or all questions only one time => each question
+1. Allow submission after each question or all questions only one time => each question
-2. When can users join a quiz? => after quiz available timestamp
+2. When can users join a quiz? => after the quiz available timestamp

 ### 2. Database Modeling and API Design